fahmiiireza/fahmiiireza/README.md

 # Hello, I'm Fahmi 👋

 ## About me
-- 🌱 I'm currently learning at the [Apple Developer Academy, Unina](https://www.developeracademy.unina.it/en/).
+- 🌱 I specialize in Backend Developer leveraging NodeJs, MongoDB, Express and GraphQL API
 - 💼 I have a year of professional experience working as a backend developer.

 ## Projects